martybillingsley/tinkRworks/fractals/README.md

 The term *fractal* (from the Latin *fractus*, meaning “broken”) was coined by the mathematician Benoit Mandelbrot in 1975.
 In his book *The Fractal Geometry of Nature*, Mandelbrot defines a fractal as “a rough or fragmented geometric shape that can be split into parts, each of which is (at least approximately) a reduced-size copy of the whole.”

 This can be demonstrated by looking at a tree (which you'll write code to draw).
 The tree has a branching structure, as shown in the image on the left.
 At the end of the trunk are two branches; at the end of each of those branches are two more branches.
 At the end of those branches are two more branches, and so on to infinity.
-If you zoom in to the end of one branch, you'll see that the end of a branch resembles a tree.
+If you zoom in to the end of one branch, as we do in the image on the right, you'll see that the end of a branch resembles a tree.
 This is what is meant by *self similarity*.

 ![Tree Details](https://raw.githubusercontent.com/martybillingsley/images/master/treeDetail.jpg)